Spider: The Video Game

 Spider: The Video Game, is a 2.5D platform game developed by Boss Game Studios and published by BMG Interactive for the PlayStation.
-The player takes the role of a cybernetic spider, within which the mind of its creator, Dr. Michael Kelly, has been implanted.
+It was the only release published under the BMG Interactive label in the U.S. The player takes the role of a cybernetic spider, within which the mind of its creator, Dr. Michael Kelly, has been implanted.

+Plot

+Dr. Michael Kelly is inventing a device that can transfer minds into cybernetic insects.
+One night a nameless brain villain who is head of a company known as Micro Tech infiltrates his lab to steal the technology, During the invasion he gets shot and electrocuted and has his mind transferred inside the cybernetic spider also permanently attaching the head set device to his body.
+After getting unconscious the raiders take his body with them to detach the device by any means possible and you as the spider must journey through places such as Labs, Factories, The City, Museum, Sewer, to stop Micro Tech and get your body back.

 Gameplay

 The player must navigate 3D-drawn environments in a strictly 2D manner, traveling to the end of each level using typical platforming game mechanics.
 The player can use the spider's natural abilities, such as climbing walls and ceilings and using silk to lower itself, in order to overcome certain obstacles.
 He can also equip up to four of the ten different cybernetic leg attachments found throughout the game, which are used as weapons.
 When the player loses a life, all the acquired cybernetic attachments are lost except for the default slasher attachment.
 The obstacles include lab sinks, acid, test tubes and primarily other cybernetic creatures as enemies.
 After escaping the laboratory, the player goes to a factory, a museum, and various other locales, each infested with strange and malevolent creatures.